Editor’s note: This post was originally published in May 2018. It has been updated with new information.

-The 10 Most Common Background Checks and What They Include
+10 Types of Background Checks and What They Include

 What is a background check?

-A background check is a process a person or company uses to verify that a person is who they claim to be, and provides an opportunity for someone to check a person’s criminal record, education, employment history, and other activities that happened in the past in order to confirm their validity.
+A background check is a process a person or company uses to verify that a person is who they claim to be.
+Background checks provide an opportunity for someone to check a person’s criminal record, education, employment history, and other past activities in order to confirm their validity.
 Whether you’re applying for a job, looking for a new apartment, or purchasing a firearm, you may have to undergo a background check.

 There are several different types of background checks used for different situations.
-To help you understand what each type of background check entails, we’ve compiled a list of the 10 most common background checks and what they each consist of, including:
+To help you understand each type and what is in a background check, here is a list of the 10 most common types of background checks and what they each consist of, including:

 Employers run background checks to avoid hiring someone who may pose a threat to the workplace or become a liability to the employer.
-Seventy-two percent (72%) of employers run a background check for every person they hire.
+According to HR.com, 96% of employers conduct one or more types of employment background screening.

 To run a pre-employment background check, the employer needs the candidate’s full name, date of birth, Social Security number (SSN), and current or past address, as well as the candidate’s consent to run the check.

-An employment background check can include, but is not limited to, a person’s work history, education, credit history, driving record, criminal record, medical history, use of social media, and drug screening.
+An employment background check can include, but is not limited to, a person’s work history, education, credit history, motor vehicle reports (MVRs), criminal record, medical history, use of social media, and drug screening.

 If the position is specialized, applicants and employees may undergo further screenings.
-For example, someone applying to be a financial advisor, public accountant, or work at a bank, the employer may check the applicant’s financial history, as well as any certifications or licenses they claim to possess.
+For example, when someone is applying to be a financial advisor, public accountant, or to work at a bank, the employer may check the applicant’s financial history, as well as any certifications or licenses they claim to possess.

 It’s illegal to run an employment background check on the basis of an applicant’s or employee’s race, national origin, color, sex, religion, disability, genetic information, or age.

 Further, the Fair Credit Reporting Act (FCRA) requires employers to comply with certain regulations to ensure that the background check process is done fairly.
-For example, employers must get written permission from applicants and employees and let them know it might use the information it finds in its decision about their employment.
+For example, employers must get written permission from applicants and employees and let them know how they might use information found in decisions about their employment.

 Additionally, if the employer chooses not to hire someone because of information found in a background check, it must send the candidate a notice that includes a copy of the report used to make the decision, plus a copy of “A Summary of Your Rights Under the Fair Credit Reporting Act.”